 New Canaan DCF Investigations

-Are you being investigated by DCF?
+Are you the subject of a New Canaan DCF investigation?
 Reach out to a top New Canaan defense attorney today for help protecting your family’s rights and privacy.

 What Triggers a DCF Investigation?

-Oftentimes a call from a mandated reporter about suspected abuse or neglect will trigger a DCF investigation.
+Oftentimes a call from a mandated reporter about suspected abuse or neglect will trigger a New Canaan DCF investigation.
 These individuals are required by law to report any suspected abuse or neglect.

 What Must a Mandated Reporter Do?